horaceyoung/byte-otter-homes/content/about/index.zh-tw.md

 license: CC BY-NC-ND
 lastmod: '2020-10-09'
 readingTime: false
-toc: false
 menu:
     main:
         weight: 20
         params:
             icon: user
 ---

-## Hi there!
+Hi there!
 Thank you for finding my blog.
 I write about everyday things in life, my thoughts, my essays & poetry, technology & career in the IT industry, for now (who knows what I will be interested in later on).

 I'm Horace.
 I like games, cooking, pixel arts, harmonica, and fediverse.